 rights-responsibilities

 Tennessee landlord-tenant act require a landlord make reasonable efforts to re-rent a unit after the tenant has left.
 This is regardless of whether the reason for leaving is legally justified or not.
-You may also need to manage any security deposits for the former tenant at this point as well.
+You may also need to manage any security deposit for the former resident at this point as well.

 Bottom Line

 Understanding the landlord tenant laws is an incredibly important part of being a successful landlord.
-Both the landlord must understand both their responsibilities and their rights, but if you have any questions, like how to manage rent payments, a tenant's security deposit or understanding the laws in Tennessee its always good to contact a real estate management company.
+Both the landlord and the tenant must understand both their responsibilities and their rights.
+However, if you have any questions, like how to manage rent payments or understanding the Tennessee security deposit law and other laws in Tennessee, it's always good to contact a real estate management company.

 We at Brentwood Square Management have years of experience working with the Tennessee landlord-tenant laws and provide essential services on a landlord's behalf, so if you have any questions, please contact us today.